dbegogow/.NET-CSharp-Playground/README.md

 # CSharp-Playground
-Some playground projects in the C# programming language
+Some playground projects in the C# programming language for educational purposes.

 ## 🛠️ Projects:
 - C# to C# Communication